Early Life / Background

 Tatiana Sorokko was born on March 26, 1971, in Moscow, Russia, during the Soviet era.
 Growing up in the cultural heart of the USSR, she was exposed to a rich artistic environment from a young age.

-Sorokko's career trajectory exemplifies the significant experience of Eastern European models in the post-Cold War fashion field.
+Sorokko's career trajectory exemplifies the transformative journey of Eastern European models in the post-Cold War fashion landscape.
 Upon arriving in Paris, she quickly aligned with top agencies, including Elite Model Management, which was instrumental in launching international careers for non-Western talents during the 1990s.

 Tatiana Sorokko's rise coincided with the explosive globalization of the fashion industry in the 1990s, a period when the fall of the Berlin Wall and the Soviet Union's dissolution unleashed a wave of Eastern European models onto international stages.
 Prior to this, the fashion world was dominated by American and Western European faces, with agencies like Ford Models and Elite controlling access from New York and Paris.